boazbk/tcs/lec_17_model_rand.md

 In this lecture we focus on the second point - formally modeling probabilistic computation and studying its power.
 The first part is very easy.
-We can define the RNAND programming language to include all the operations of   NAND  plus  the following additional operation:
+We can add the following operations to our NAND, NAND++ and NAND<< programming languages:

 ~~~~ { .go .numberLines }
 var := RAND